 If you answered yes to any of these, then you need a status page.

 You might think… I don’t want someone to know when my site goes down!
 That will publicize that I’m having troubles.
 But the opposite has actually proven true.
 Being forthcoming with this information actually improves customer relations.
 Your customers might rely on your application to do business themselves, and helping them understand the situation will go a long way with setting expectations with their own clients.

 Creating and maintaining a status page doesn’t have to be difficult.
 There are many services available that can help you get started.
 In addition, there are many resources online that can help you create an effective page.
 Gravyware’s Monitoring free tool provides you an excellent one to use.

 If you’re not sure where to start, sign up for a free account and you can get set up quickly and easily.

 There are numerous businesses that have successfully used a status page to improve their customer service.
 Some notable examples include:

-Twitter: In 2011, Twitter suffered from an outage that impacted users around the globe.
-They were able to effectively communicate with their customers through their status page and avoided any major PR disasters.
+In 2011, Twitter was suffering from routine outages that impacted users around the globe.
+They were able to effectively communicate with their customers through implementing a status page which helped avoid any additional PR disasters.

-Netflix: Netflix has been known for its poor customer service in the past.
+Netflix has been known for its poor customer service in the past.
 However, they turned things around when they implemented a comprehensive status page strategy in 2014.
 The page was updated regularly with information about outages and other disruptions in service.
-This helped them avoid any major customer service issues.

 A Server Status page shows transparency